Four Phase Plan

 - Update your LinkedIn and Handshake profiles (especially if the headshot of you hasn't changed in a few years!)

-- Schedule an appointment via Handshake with career counselor Gayle Townsend and take Focus2 career assessments if you are still unsure of your direction.
+- Schedule an appointment via Handshake with career counselor Gayle Townsend for advice on finding a career after graduation.

 - Collaborate with faculty on research, papers and/or conferences.